Peter Winterbottom

 Winterbottom was known for his work rate, durability, hard tackling and courage.
 He was selected on two British and Irish Lions tours in 1983 and 1993, both to New Zealand, where he impressed the locals with his fine play, albeit on losing sides.
+Overall, he played 19 games for the Lions including 7 tests and scored one try.
 He was the second England player to reach 50 caps, after Rory Underwood, and was inducted onto the Twickenham "Wall of Fame" in November 2005.